djradon/predicates/p.hasTopic.md

 ## Thoughts

-- "subject" is already overloaded in the
+- "subject" is already overloaded in the RDF world
   - of course "object" is overloaded too, with the sense of an objective is a goal

 ## Quotes